 In the Comparative Advantage modules, you will meet Jack Of All Trades, a most awesome superhero.
 In all tasks, Jack can do everything better and faster (he has absolute advantage), but does that mean he must do everything while the rest of the people stand around helplessly?
 Find out if justice is served when a formerly idle citizen, Andy, wades through the depths of opportunity cost and the benefits of comparative advantage.

-Take one or more of five short courses, or the complete course:
+Take one or more of five short modules, or the complete module:

-In this course, students learn that even when absolute advantage exists, two parties can still benefit from trading, if they do so according to their comparative advantage.
+In this module, learn that even when absolute advantage exists, two parties can still benefit from trading, if they do so according to their comparative advantage.

-In this course, students learn about the production possibilities curve, a graphic representation of output combinations that can be produced given an economy’s available resources and technology.
+In this module, learn about the production possibilities curve, a graphic representation of output combinations that can be produced given an economy’s available resources and technology.

-In this course, students use their knowledge of the production possibilities curve to determine how specialization in production can yield greater global consumption.
+In this module, use your knowledge of the production possibilities curve to determine how specialization in production can yield greater global consumption.

-In this course, students learn that economies can experience greater consumption through specialization and trade.
+In this module, learn that economies can experience greater consumption through specialization and trade.
 They also determine terms of trade.

-Also view our online course Comparative Advantage.
-This course consolidates all five of the Jack of All Trades short courses into one complete online course.
+Also view our online module Comparative Advantage.
+This module consolidates all five of the Jack of All Trades short modules into one complete online module.